-2 Experiments
+2. Experiments

-2.1 Experimental setup
+2.1.
+Experimental setup

-The apparatus used by Martin et al. for the characterization of the AIT of Jet A and surrogate jet fuels (Martin and Shepherd (2021), Martin (2023)), constructed based on the ASTM-E659 (2005)

-standards, was adapted for this work.
+The apparatus used by Martin et al. for the characterization of the AIT of Jet A and surrogate jet fuels (Martin and Shepherd (2021); Martin (2023)), constructed based on the ASTM-E659 (2005) standards, was adapted for this work.
 Figure 1 is a photograph and a cross-section drawing of the ASTM setup.

-The apparatus is composed of a Mellen CV12 crucible furnace with a 133 mm diameter and 200 mm deep cylindrical volume, which heats up at a controlled temperature a 500 mL round bottom borosilicate flask up to 1250° C with a PID controller (Love Controls series 16B) system accurate to 1° C. The flask is suspended in the furnace by a ceramic holder molded from silica-based Cotronics Rescor 750.
+The apparatus is composed of a Mellen CV12 crucible furnace with a 133 mm diameter and 200 mm deep cylindrical volume, which heats up at a controlled temperature a 500 mL round bottom borosilicate flask up to 1250°C with a PID controller (Love Controls series 16B) system accurate to 1°C. The flask is suspended in the furnace by a ceramic holder molded from silica-based Cotronics Rescor 750.
+Details of the design and fabrication are given in Martin and Shepherd (2020).
 The flask and the bottom part of the ceramic holder are covered by aluminum foil to reflect the radiation inside the flask and reduce heat loss.
-A 50 mm diameter mirror is positioned above the apparatus's opening at a 45° angle to allow the user to visualize the flames inside the flask.
-The fuel injection is made with a 500 μ L hypodermic syringe with a 6-inch long (152.4 mm) 26 gauge needle.
+A 50 mm diameter mirror is positioned above the apparatus's opening at a 45° angle to allow the operator to visualize the flames inside the flask.
+The fuel injection is made with a 500 $\mu$ L hypodermic syringe with a 6-inch long (152.4 mm) 26 gauge needle.